spookylukey/django-paypal/README.rst

     ./manage.py makemigrations ipn

     ./manage.py schemamigration --auto ipn

+If a pull request doesn't meet these requirements, and is not updated for 6 months after feedback is given to the author, it will be assumed they have lost interest and the PR will be closed.

 Contributors of any kind are expected to act with politeness to all other contributors, in pull requests, issue trackers etc., and harassing behaviour